pbretherick/ATGTest/README.md

 I think the likely functionality is all the lots are stored here, and any that fail have the datetime set.

-Changed FailoverLots tp FailoverLot, and to inherit from Lot, to fit in with the above so any that work are saved as a Lot and any that fail are a FailoverLot.
+Changed FailoverLots to FailoverLot, and to inherit from Lot, to fit in with the above so any that work are saved as a Lot and any that fail are a FailoverLot.
 Also made DateTime nullable and added null check to the 10 minute count.

 Added functionality to failbackRepository to allow it to cache result from GetFailOverLotEntries for the call to GetLot.